erinaldi/starter-hugo-academic/content/publication/rinaldi-2018-a/index.md

   six-quark matrix elements needed to connect experimental measurements of the neutron-antineutron oscillation rate to constraints on beyond the Standard Model theories.
-State-of-the-art lattice gauge field configurations at the physical pion mass are used and the lattice matrix elements are renormalized nonperturbatively and converted to the $backslashoverlineMS$ scheme at 2 GeV, where perturbative scale running can be used to connect them to BSM theories.
+State-of-the-art lattice gauge field configurations at the physical pion mass are used and the lattice matrix elements are renormalized nonperturbatively and converted to the $\overlineMS$ scheme at 2 GeV, where perturbative scale running can be used to connect them to BSM theories.
 Phenomenological implications are highlighted by comparing the constraints of proposed neutron-antineutron experiments to predictions of a specific model of